 International Project on Competences in Psychology (IPCP).
 The IPCP arose out of the 5th International Congress on Licensure, Certification and Credentialing in Psychology.
 The Congress focused on issues of a coherent global identity for psychologists, international quality assurance and mutual recognition promoting mobility and global practice for qualified and ethical practitioners.
 The IPCP was created following the Congress to explore the development of a set of internationally recognized and endorsed core competences in professional psychology.
-The IPCP has created a final draft document called the Declaration of International Competences in Psychology.
-The practice competencies presented in this Declaration can serve as the foundation for a unified global identity for professional psychologists as well as the building blocks for an international credentialing system that can evaluate the competence of a psychologist regardless of the country where they were trained.
-The work group presented an earlier draft of the document at the European Congress of Psychology (EFPA) in Milan, Italy July 2015.
-The final draft Declaration will be presented at the International Congress of Psychology in Yokohama in 2016
+The IPCP work group submitted a final document called the Declaration of International Competences in Psychology to both the International Association of Applied Psychologists (IAAP) and the International Union of Psychological Sciences (IUPsyS) in the Spring of 2016 and both organizations have endorsed the Declaration as of July, 2016.